-There were several changes to the Mainland District Salmon Management Plan (5 AAC 18.369), including the following:
+There were several changes to the Mainland District Salmon Management Plan (5 AAC 18.369)2 including the following:

-- The Wide Bay Section of the Mainland District is now closed through July 5.
-Previously, the Wide Bay Section was closed through July 25. - From July 6 through August 26, the Cape Igvak and Wide Bay sections are now managed based on local and mixed pink and chum salmon.
-Previously, the Wide Bay Section was closed to commercial salmon fishing through July 25, and the Cape Igvak Section was managed under the Cape Igvak Salmon Management Plan and openings were based on an allocation of 15% of the total Chignik Sockeye salmon harvest through July 25. - Fishing periods on the Mainland District (except the Wide Bay Section) shall not exceed 57 hours from July 6 through August 1.
-Previously, fishing periods were restricted to 57-hour weekly fishing periods between July 6 and July 25 in the Dakavak Bay, Outer Kukak Bay, Inner Kukak Bay, Hallo Bay and Big River sections of the Mainland District.
+- The Wide Bay Section of the Mainland District is closed through July 5.
+Previously the Wide Bay Section was closed through July 25. - From July 6 through August 26, the Cape Igvak and Wide Bay Sections are managed based on local and mixed pink and chum salmon.
+Previously, the Wide Bay Section was closed to commercial salmon fishing through July 25, and the Cape Igvak Section was managed under the Cape Igvak Salmon Management Plan and openings were based on an allocation of 15% of the total Chignik sockeye salmon harvest through July 25. - Fishing periods on the Mainland District (except the Wide Bay Section) shall not exceed 57 hours from July 6 through August 1.
+Previously, this area was only restricted to 57-hour weekly fishing periods between July 6 and July 25 in the Dakavak Bay, Outer Kukak Bay, Inner Kukak Bay, Hallo Bay, and Big River Sections of the Mainland District.